TaylorT52/ai-agent/README.md

    - Wait up to 30 seconds for a bot response
    - Return "No response received" if no bot responds within that time
    - Ignore messages from the API bot itself

-## Troubleshooting

-1. If you see "Bot is not connected":
-   - Check that your Discord bot token is correct
-   - Ensure the bot is online in Discord

-2. If you see "webform-bot channel is not found":
-   - Create a text channel named exactly `webform-bot` in your Discord server
-   - Make sure the bot has access to the channel

-3. If you get "Cannot connect to server":
-   - Ensure both the API server and web server are running
-   - Check that you're using the correct ports
 ```

 ## Configuration Options